Coupling Self-Dual p-Form Gauge Fields to Self-Dual Branes: Generalised Symmetries

 The situation is similar for a deformation of an electric Dirac brane (with $\tilde p$ replaced by $p$): the change in $J$ is $\delta J = d^{\dag} \rho$ where $\rho$ is a $(p+1)$-form current localised on the $( p+1)$-dimensional submanifold swept out by the family of Dirac branes.

 The variation of the action (\ref{act}) under (\ref{lam}) is

-If the action is restricted to configurations consistent with the Dirac veto, then none of the family of Dirac strings $\mathcal{D} (\xi)$ intersect the world-lines of electric particles and this implies that $\lambda$ vanishes at any place where $j$ is non-zero.
+which, using using $\tilde{\rho} = \ast \lambda$, vanishes as a result of the Dirac veto condition (\ref{veto}).
+In other words, if the theory is restricted to configurations consistent with the Dirac veto, then none of the family of Dirac branes $\mathcal{P} (\xi)$ intersect the world-volumes of electric branes and this implies that $\tilde{\rho} = \ast \lambda$ is restricted to vanish at any place where $j$ is non-zero.
 As a result, the Dirac veto condition (\ref{veto}) ensures that the variation (\ref{varl}) vanishes and the action is invariant under (\ref{lamt}).

 The alternative action (\ref{acth}) is invariant under (\ref{lam}) but under (\ref{lamt}) it transforms as

 Here $F$ is {\emph{defined}} by (\ref{fja}) and so

 and as a result